 Lt.
 Col. Kathleen Cannon

-Retired Lieutenant Colonel Kathleen Cannon, a former decorated military combat pilot and 1987 graduate of Findlay College, will be named a Distinguished Alumna for her outstanding military service.
+Retired Lieutenant Colonel Kathleen Cannon, a decorated U.S. Army veteran who served as a pilot and Foreign Area Officer, and is a 1987 graduate of Findlay College, will be named a Distinguished Alumna for her outstanding military service.

 Cannon earned a bachelor’s degree in equestrian management with help from a U.S. Army ROTC scholarship.
 She was able to become commissioned as a Second Lieutenant and serve 12 years in Germany, Korea, and the United States as a Blackhawk helicopter pilot, platoon leader, and company commander.

 She was selected to become an Army Foreign Area Officer, and studied Mandarin Chinese at the Defense Language Institute in Monterey, California, along with graduating from Harvard University with a master’s degree in East Asian studies.
 Cannon went on to work as an advisor on China strategic security issues for the Department of Defense, as a China military analyst, and as the Army attaché in Hong Kong.
 She also served combat tours in Iraq and Afghanistan, and is a Legion of Merit award recipient.